About

-About the Yi Zhi Tang Collection
+About the Yizhitang Collection

-While in Suzhou, Wei and Peter found a beautiful brass nine linked rings puzzle at the weekly antique market outside brass Chinese rings puzzleConfucius Temple.
-That purchase was the beginning of a fifteen-year odyssey around China, Europe and east coast of the United States during which the couple collected over 1500 antique Chinese puzzles and documented their histories.
-The collection was named Yi Zhi Tang (art and intelligence collection) in recognition of the exquisite craftsmanship employed in creating the old puzzles.
+While in Suzhou, Wei and Peter found a beautiful brass nine linked rings puzzle at the weekly antique market outside Confucius Temple.
+That purchase was the beginning of a twenty-year odyssey around China, Europe, and the east coast of the United States during which the couple collected over 1600 antique Chinese puzzles and documented their histories.
+The collection was named “Yizhitang” (art and ingenuity) in recognition of the exquisite craftsmanship employed in creating the old puzzles.

 About the Classical Chinese Puzzle Project